 TIP: Before you cut off the knot pull it very gently up.
 It will then be easier to cut the thread just beneath the knot.

 Start With A Waste Knot

-As mentioned when using the waste knot method you stitch over the beginning length of thread at the back, while working your design.
-In the process you secure your thread.
+As mentioned, when using the waste knot method, you stitch over the beginning length of the thread at the back while working on your design.
+In the process, you secure your embroidery thread.